Practice

-She is ranked in the Legal 500 2023 as a Rising Star in Tier 1 in Company Law, and in the Legal 500 2023 EMEA as a Rising Star in Commercial Litigation in the Middle East: The English Bar.
+She is ranked in the Legal 500 as a Rising Star in Tier 1 in Company Law, Insolvency Law, and in Commercial Litigation in the Middle East: The English Bar.
+She is also ranked by Chambers and Partners as an ‘Up and Coming’ junior in Company Law.

 Zara regularly appears both led and unled in the High Court and County Court, and has cross-examination experience, as well as experience of international arbitration and arbitration-related court applications.
 She is also comfortable working in teams with solicitors, together with counsel both from Chambers and elsewhere.